LuSantof/Ciliophora-Sargasso-metabarcoding/README.md

 #### Visualize and edit in iTOL (Letunic and Bork, 2021).

 ## How to cite this work
-Santoferrara, L., Qureshi, A., Sher, A. & Blanco-Bercial, L. Diversity and Phylogenetic Partitioning of Ciliated Protists (Alveolata, Ciliophora) across 1,000-m Depth Profiles in Subtropical Oceanic Waters.
-Unpublished (for now!).
+Santoferrara, L., Qureshi, A., Sher, A. & Blanco-Bercial, L. 2023.
+The photic-aphotic divide is a strong ecological and evolutionary force determining the distribution of ciliates (Alveolata, Ciliophora) in the ocean.
+Journal of Eukaryotic Microbiology, jeu12976.

 ## References
 Barbera, P., Kozlov, A., Czech, L., Morel, B., Darriba, D., Flouri, T. & Stamatakis, A. 2019.
 EPA-ng: massively parallel evolutionary placement of genetic sequences.
 System.
 Biol., 68:365-369. doi:10.1093/sysbio/syy054